 This recipe for Paneer Tak-a-Tak was created in partnership with Nanak Foods.
 All opinions, as always, are my own.
 I only write about and recommend products I use and love myself.

 Here is an email I received a few weeks ago that got me thinking, testing and dreaming new paneer recipes.
 Until last night, when I finally saw the table clearly laid out in mind waiting for hungry mouths to dig in, I was seeing garlic and onions everywhere!
 I tell you people, the things I do for the love of cooking!

-I have a co-worker from India who is Jain.
+I have a co-worker from India who is vegetarian but does not eat onions and garlic.
 I’d like to invite him and his wife to dinner one of these days.
-Now the problem is I have no idea how to make anything without onion, ginger, potato etc!
+Now the problem is I have no idea how to make anything without onion and/or garlic!
 They are very strict about their food.
 Help!
 I want to serve at least three entrees and rice and/or roti.
 Can you give me suggestions and/or recipes?

 – Confused Cook

 Truth be told, I don’t generally make a conscious effort to omit the use of onions and/or garlic in my vegetarian Indian cooking.
 So the scary thought of creating a menu for you without them got me thinking a lot about how I could alter some of my favourite vegetarian recipes.
 But as they say, perspiration gives way to perfection (I can swear I heard that somewhere!), and I’m happy to note that your very first vegetarian Indian dinner party – without any use of onions and garlic, can soon take shape.

 The menu I designed for this dinner includes classic favourites like Pulao, Dal, and Rotis.
 The vegetable dishes I’ve picked for this menu are either traditionally cooked without onions and garlic, or can easily be made without them, without compromising much on flavour.